Running a personal best requires a combination of factors that all must come together on race day:

 Over the years, I’ve helped thousands of runners get faster and attain new PRs in distances from the mile to 100-mile ultras.
 And how you race is an overlooked element of running fast.
 Whether you’re chasing a sub-3 hour marathon or just hoping to run your first 5K, knowing how to race is a valuable skill that can be applied to all of your future races.

-Depending on the distance, there are three approaches that all work well to help you cross the finish line in a new personal best.
-Let’s go over each one, illustrating how to use each race strategy and more importantly, when it’s most appropriate.
+Depending on the distance and your racing strengths and preferences, here are three approaches that all work well to help you cross the finish line in a new personal best.

 Run Even Splits